Blocks Field

 , orCheckbox

-. - Virtual event agenda "timeslots" where a timeslot could either be a
+. - An event agenda where each timeslot could be a

 Break